ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 * What should happen if there is whitespace or something unexpected in the middle of a `==` or `!=` token, e.g. if the input is `2=3` or `2! =3` ?
 * What should happen if the input ends in the middle of a `==` or `!=` token, e.g. `2+3=` or `4/5!` ?

-In both cases, a `TokenizerException` should be thrown.

 </div>

 # Submission